DECODEproject/whitepaper/architectural_principles.md

 ## User friendliness

 Building **user-friendly** tools and applications for end-users, and app developers for **easy adoption** is a core principle for DECODE.
-Using an outside in lean approach, where requirements from users’ are researched and analysed, and prototypes are tested on target community groups will allow DECODE to develop open, interactive and user friendly interfaces.
+Using an outside in lean approach, where requirements from users' are researched and analysed, and prototypes are tested on target community groups will allow DECODE to develop open, interactive and user friendly interfaces.

 ```
  - **Openness** of the platform, to enable innovation and citizen participation.